stellecodes/tp/docs/UserGuide.md

 ### Locating contacts by name: `find`

-Finds contacts whose names contain any of the given keywords.
+Finds contacts whose names contain any of the given keywords (names).

 Format: `find KEYWORD [MORE_KEYWORDS]`